Bowling Green station: Construction and opening

 Planning for a subway line in New York City dates to 1864.
-However, development of what would become the city's first subway line did not start until 1894, when the New York State Legislature authorized the Rapid Transit Act.
-The subway plans were drawn up by a team of engineers led by William Barclay Parsons, chief engineer of the Rapid Transit Commission.
+However, development of what would become the city's first subway line did not start until 1894, when the New York State Legislature passed the Rapid Transit Act.
+The subway plans were drawn up by a team of engineers led by William Barclay Parsons, the Rapid Transit Commission's chief engineer.
 The Rapid Transit Construction Company, organized by John B. McDonald and funded by August Belmont Jr., signed the initial Contract 1 with the Rapid Transit Commission in February 1900, in which it would construct the subway and maintain a 50-year operating lease from the opening of the line.
 In 1901, the firm of Heins & LaFarge was hired to design the underground stations.
 Belmont incorporated the Interborough Rapid Transit Company (IRT) in April 1902 to operate the subway.

 Several days after Contract 1 was signed, the Board of Rapid Transit Railroad Commissioners instructed Parsons to evaluate the feasibility of extending the subway south to South Ferry, and then to Brooklyn.
 On January 24, 1901, the Board adopted a route that would extend the subway from City Hall to the Long Island Rail Road (LIRR)'s Flatbush Avenue terminal station (now known as Atlantic Terminal) in Brooklyn, via the Joralemon Street Tunnel under the East River.
-Contract 2, giving a lease of 35 years, was executed between the commission and the Rapid Transit Construction Company on September 11, 1902.
-Construction began at State Street in Manhattan on November 8, 1902.
+Contract 2, which gave the IRT a 35-year lease, was executed between the commission and the Rapid Transit Construction Company on September 11, 1902.
+Construction of the Joralemon Street Tunnel began at State Street in Manhattan on November 8, 1902.
+There was to be a station at Bowling Green.
+South of the station, the main line would slope down to the Joralemon Street Tunnel, while a loop underneath Battery Park would allow southbound trains to serve the South Ferry station and rejoin the northbound track.
+The New York Times wrote that the installation of the switches between the loop and the main line presented "an engineering problem of great difficulty".

-The Bowling Green station, constructed as part of Contract 2, opened on July 10, 1905.
+Work on the section of line from Ann Street (just south of City Hall) to Bowling Green had not started by September 1903, and McDonald blamed Parsons for the delays.
+The dispute was quickly resolved, as neither man had realized that the other did not want the project to disturb daytime traffic along Broadway; work started shortly thereafter.
+During the Bowling Green station's construction, workers uncovered and removed some of the original lampposts that had illuminated Bowling Green Park.
+The tunnel between Ann Street and Bowling Green was nearly complete by July 1904.
+The Bowling Green station opened on July 10, 1905.
 The station was originally built with a single island platform; a station head house at the south end, in Battery Park; and a secondary entrance at the northern end of the platform, adjacent to Bowling Green Park.
-There was as yet no Interborough Rapid Transit (IRT) service to Brooklyn, and all Lexington Avenue trains terminated at South Ferry's outer-loop platform.
+There was as yet no IRT service to Brooklyn, and all Lexington Avenue trains terminated at South Ferry's outer-loop platform.